yueyang130/awesome-RLVR-boundary/README.md

 A central debate in recent research concerns whether reinforcement learning (RL) can endow models with reasoning abilities beyond those of their base model.

 **The skeptical view.**
-[[arXiv:2504.13837]](https://arxiv.org/abs/2504.13837) argue that although RLVR-trained models outperform their base models at small \(k\) (e.g., \(k=1\)), the base models achieve equal or superior pass@k performance when \(k\) is large.
+[[arXiv:2504.13837]](https://arxiv.org/abs/2504.13837) Limit-of-RLVR argues that although RLVR-trained models outperform their base models at small \(k\) (e.g., \(k=1\)), the base models achieve equal or superior pass@k performance when \(k\) is large.
 Their coverage and perplexity analyses suggest that reasoning capabilities are ultimately bounded by the base model’s support.
 Similarly, [[arXiv:2507.14843]](https://arxiv.org/abs/2507.14843) provide a theoretical argument that RLVR cannot extend beyond the base model’s representational limits.
 **The intuition behind the skepticism is:**
 Most RL-for-reasoning pipelines (GRPO/PPO variants) update the model by comparing rewards across multiple rollouts of the same prompt.
 If none of the rollouts solve the task (pass@K = 0), every sample is equally bad, so the gradients vanish.